 Their accuracy will improve.
 You should see that mastery would increase also as it’s a measure of how consistently your child answers on a particular topic.

 Their workings out will make sense!
 To start with, your child’s workbooks may look a little hard to decipher.
-You’ll know they are making progress when you see better working out – this could be simply a greater quantity, their notes are set out more neatly or less mistakes.
-This shows that they are confident with tackling the topics.
-Likewise, their English working out book may show more evidence of planning or better note taking.
+You’ll know they are making progress when you see better working out – this could be simply a greater quantity, their notes are set out more neatly or with fewer mistakes.
+This shows that they are confident in tackling the topics.
+Likewise, their English working out book may show more evidence of planning or better note-taking.

 Their handwriting has improved.
 You might look through their course books and see better quality writing.
 Depending on the child’s goals, that might mean neater handwriting; this could be that their letter sizes are uniform, it’s easy legible, or their use of spaces, full stops and other layout features are clear.
 You might also see that the pressure on the paper has improved so that it’s not a thick, dark pencil line where they have been pressing really hard, or not so light that you can’t read it.

-It might be that their sentences are getting slightly longer and more complex, or they might be using more interesting or challenging vocabulary with less errors in spellings and punctuation.
+It might be that their sentences are getting slightly longer and more complex, or they might be using more interesting or challenging vocabulary with fewer errors in spellings and punctuation.